 You must buy government-issued phone cards for phone calls or Wi-Fi.
 We bought cards at the Meliá Cohiba hotel.
 We also found that this was the only place to get a connection, which was a challenge and a blessing – it forced us off the grid.
 I can’t recall the cost of the cards, but it was minimal.

-The Cuban government requires all visitors to have health insurance that covers the territory of Cuba; for U.S. citizens, this means local Cuban health insurance.
-If you purchase your flight through JetBlue, Cuban health insurance is provided by ESICUBA and administered by Asistur and is automatically included in the cost of your fare.
+The Cuban government requires all visitors to have health insurance that covers Cuba’s territory; for U.S. citizens, this means local Cuban health insurance.
+If you purchase your flight through JetBlue, Cuban health insurance is provided by ESICUBA and administered by Asistur and is automatically included in your fare’s cost.
 Given that we traveled on JetBlue, our health insurance was included.
 I did check our American policies, and Cuba is not included!
 So be sure to check with the airline you are traveling with or buy insurance.
 Interestingly, while we had a printed copy of our policy, no one in customs reviewed or ever asked for it.
 I’ve heard this from several travelers, but I would not chance it.

 Getting About, Sight Seeing & Food